briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

         restraining device.

 2. _(b)_ Except as provided in subsection (b) hereof, no holder of a temporary instruction permit that is issued under Ohio R.C.
-[4507.05(A)][ORC Section 4507.05] and that is issued on or after July 1, 1998, and who has not attained the age of eighteen years, shall operate a motor vehicle upon a highway or any public or private property used by the public for purposes of vehicular travel or parking between the hours of midnight and six a.m.
+[4507.05(A)][ORC 4507.05] and that is issued on or after July 1, 1998, and who has not attained the age of eighteen years, shall operate a motor vehicle upon a highway or any public or private property used by the public for purposes of vehicular travel or parking between the hours of midnight and six a.m.

     The holder of a permit issued under Ohio R.C.
-[4507.05(A)][ORC Section 4507.05] on or after July 1, 1998, who has not attained the age of eighteen years, may operate a motor vehicle upon a highway or any public or private property used by the public for purposes of vehicular travel or parking between the hours of midnight and six a.m. if, at the time of such
+[4507.05(A)][ORC 4507.05] on or after July 1, 1998, who has not attained the age of eighteen years, may operate a motor vehicle upon a highway or any public or private property used by the public for purposes of vehicular travel or parking between the hours of midnight and six a.m. if, at the time of such